deluca-mike/bf6-portal-utils/ffa-spawning/README.md

     ```
 3. Register the button handler in your `OnPlayerUIButtonEvent` event.
 4. Call `FFASpawning.Soldier.initialize()` in `OnGameModeStarted()` with your spawn point data (optional
-   `InitializeOptions` to override spawn distance defaults).
+   `InitializeOptions` to override defaults for spawn distances, delays, and candidate limits).
 5. Enable spawn queue processing when ready (typically in `OnGameModeStarted()`).
 6. Create `FFASpawning.Soldier` instances for each player in `OnPlayerJoinGame()`.
 7. Call `FFASpawning.Soldier.startDelayForPrompt()` in `OnPlayerJoinGame()` and `OnPlayerUndeploy()` to start the spawn